NextCenturyCorporation/MCS/python_api/README.md

 ## Run with Human Input

-To start the Unity application and enter your actions and parameters from the terminal, you can run the `mcs_run_in_human_input_mode` script that was installed in the package with the MCS Python Library:
+To start the Unity application and enter your actions and parameters from the terminal, you can run the `mcs_run_in_human_input_mode` script that was installed in the package with the MCS Python Library (the `mcs_unity_build_file` is the executable):

 ```
 mcs_run_in_human_input_mode <mcs_unity_build_file> <mcs_config_json_file> <debug=False> <enable_noise=False>